Leoniepopken/SBA/README.md

 ## SBA

-These scripts provided in this repository should provide a lot of the formulas (especially those that are annoying to type ;)
+These scripts provided in this repository should provide a lot of the formulas disussed in the Lecture Statistics for BWL (especially those that are annoying to type ;)

 All input should be insert above the lines in the scripts.
 The places for that are marked.